Lawranio/PASCAL-COMPILER/README.md

 # WHAT WAS DONE

 * array
+* for
-* boolean operations/comparison, array range, div/mod, "for struct" lexemes was added;
+* boolean operations/comparison, array range, div/mod

 # LATEST VERSION IN LAB 3